 This is the simplest, quickest, and most common way to hang a yoga swing at home.
 There are plenty of options available for you:

-This door frame bar was designed with aerial yoga in mind by YOGABODY, a professional aerial yoga equipment manufacturer.
+This door frame bar was designed with aerial yoga in mind.
 You don’t need to be a handyman or expert carpenter to install this, it takes just ten minutes.
 It can easily support your yoga swing or hammock and is much cheaper than investing in a large frame.
 This also doubles as a pull-up bar!

 Requirements: wooden door frame that’s at least 4.5 inches/12 cm deep

 Width range: 26 inches/66 cm – 39 inches/99 cm

 Another quick, simple and affordable way to hang a yoga swing is to use solid metal hooks attached to a beam in the ceiling.
 This makes it a very strong way to hand your aerial yoga swing.

 This set of ceiling suspension hooks include the two main brackets which can hold up to 300 lbs.
 They also include a pair of carabiners to attach your aerial yoga hammock easily.

 YOGABODY are well known within the aerial industry for creating robust equipment, these ceiling hooks are an excellent addition if you have permanent fixtures for aerial sports at your home or gym.